PizzaDataCode/PizzaDataCode/README.md

 👋 Hi, I’m Silvia,
- - 👀 I’m interested in automation improving recruiting in tech
+ - 👀 I’m interested in automation and strong frameworks to improve recruiting in tech
  - 🌱 I’m currently learning how to ply Python into doing things
- - 💞️ I’m looking to collaborate on tools making recruiting more humane for recruiters and engineers alike
+ - 💞️ I’m looking to collaborate on tools making recruiting more humane and scientific
- - 📫 How to reach me is still a WIP
+ - 📫 You can find me on LinkedIn